Chicago Cubs 2026 Dynasty Baseball Team Report (Top 10 Prospects/Interesting MLB guys/Strategy Talk)

 2) Edward Florentino – PIT, OF/1B, 19.5 – I don’t see Florentino getting ranked anywhere close to elite prospect range on the mainstream Top 100’s right now.
 In fact, he’s towards the back of those Top 100’s, so depending on how deep your league mates like to dig, there could actually be really good value on Florentino this off-season.
 I know there are many leagues out there that almost exclusively use those mainstream lists to value prospects, and even in leagues that use the underground sources like myself, I still think there is value to be had.
 This is straight up an elite dynasty prospect, and I don’t think many people are ready to really go all in like that on him, but I am.
 This is a 6’4”, 200 pound beast with an athletic, powerful, and smooth lefty swing that is made to hit dingers.
 He jacked out 10 homers in 54 games at Single-A and 16 homers in 83 games overall.
 The underlying numbers back it up too with a 89 MPH EV, 26 degree launch, and 38.7% Hard Hit%.
 He did that as just an 18 year old, so those hard hit numbers are only going up, and the best part is that he looked like a seasoned vet with excellent plate skills, putting up a 16.3% whiff% and 22.5% Chase%.
 This has the makings of a truly special power bat.
 And wildest part of all is that he’s a really good baserunner, going 35 for 41 on the bases.
 He’s not a burner with poor to mediocre speed grades, so maybe the steals slow down as he climbs the ladder, but Pitt also played him in CF mostly, which tells me there is very real athleticism in here.
 I doubt he ends up in CF, but you don’t just throw a guy into CF for funsies.
 It means something that they had him out there.
 Don’t be lulled to sleep by the low mainstream rankings, this dude is elite and deserves to be treated like it. – ETA: 2027 Prime Projection: 96/33/107/.268/.354/.509/16

 3) Bubba Chandler PIT, RHP, 23.6 – Triple-A is fucking hard.
 Like really fucking hard.
 The Majors is easier.
 That was a running joke I had in the Dynasty Rundowns all season, but it wasn’t really a joke at all.
 So many pitchers struggled hard at Triple-A, and then looked much better in the majors.
 Maybe it was the ABS Challenge system (which is coming to the Majors in 2026), maybe it was the ballparks, maybe they were pissed they weren’t in the majors already, maybe they were working on stuff, or maybe it was a combination of many things, but too many pitchers looked so much better once they got to the majors to write it off, especially their walk rates.
 And Chandler most certainly got the Majors is easier bump once he got there, putting up a 4.02 ERA with a 25.0/3.2 K%/BB% in 31.1 IP.
 He had a 5.96 ERA with a 21.2/13.1 K%/BB% in his last 51.1 IP at Triple-A before getting the call.
 The turnaround is just wild.
 The 98.9 MPH fastball got hit hard with a 93.9 MPH EV, but it was a whiff machine with a 30.8% whiff%, and that is more important to see right now.
 The famed changeup also dominated with a .155 xwOBA and 39.6% whiff%.
 And his worst pitch of the three, the slider, actually had the best Run Value of them all (+5), on the back of weak contact (85.6 MPH EV against), although it didn’t miss many bats with a 22.5% whiff%.
 It was a very positive MLB debut, and the bloom that was coming off the rose at Triple-A was fully put back on in the majors.
-He’s an elite pitching prospect, and possibly the #1 pitching prospect in baseball, although he has some competition for that crown, most notably from Thomas White and Nolan McLean. – 2026 Projection: 10/3.56/1.27/178 in 170 IP Prime Projection: 15/3.29/1.10/225 in 195 IP
+He’s an elite pitching prospect, and possibly the #1 pitching prospect in baseball, although he has some competition for that crown, most notably from Chase Burns, Thomas White and Nolan McLean. – 2026 Projection: 10/3.56/1.27/178 in 170 IP Prime Projection: 15/3.29/1.10/225 in 195 IP

 4) Seth Hernandez – PIT, RHP, 19.9 – Selected 6th overall in the 2025 MLB Draft, Hernandez has the highest pure upside of any arm in the class.
 He’s a great athlete with prototypical size at 6’4”, 195 pounds, and the stuff is filthy with a mid to upper 90’s fastball and a double plus changeup.
 The breakers (slider, curve) aren’t quite as impressive, and can be inconsistent, but they definitely have the potential to get to plus at peak.
 And his control/command is really strong for a high school starter with this level of stuff, generally throwing all of his pitches around the plate.
 I would be lying if I didn’t mention that I see at least some shades of Brock Porter, who had a very similar profile as a 19 year old starter with upper 90’s heat, an elite change, and inconsistent breakers.
 That also underscores how risky high school righties have traditionally been in the draft.
 Noble Meyer and Dylan Lesko can attest to that.
 Even Jackson Jobe and Andrew Painter, who have risen to elite prospect status, needed Tommy John and have had their struggles of late.
 But Hunter Greene exists too.
 There is an argument to let someone else draft Hernandez, and then buy low on him after he gets Tommy John surgery.
 But the top of the rotation upside is undeniable, and that upside is worth the risk.
 He ranked 8th overall on my Updated Top 60 2026 Dynasty Baseball First Year Player Draft Rankings (Patreon). – ETA: 2028 Prime Projection: 14/3.45/1.13/200 in 180 IP